-The environmental characteristics of this product are reductions in harm to the environment and climate arising from the emissions of greenhouse gases.
-This is achieved by investing in a portfolio of companies which, in the opinion of the Investment Manager, on an aggregate portfolio basis generate a substantial proportion of their turnover from and operate on a sustainable basis in the energy transition sector.
+The environmental objectives of the product are reductions in harm to the environment and climate arising from the emissions of greenhouse gases.

+The objectives are achieved by investing in a portfolio of companies which, in the opinion of the Investment Manager, on an aggregate portfolio basis, generate a substantial proportion of their turnover from and operate on a sustainable basis in the energy transition sector.